turkanbadalzade/Ros2ForSwiftAndSwiftPro/README.md

 ## Download Serial

 Please clone this repo to your workspace in order to use serial package.
+Do not forget to rename the folder as serial.

 ```bash
 $ cd ~/ws_ros2_robot/src